Aragon (ANT) Price: Price Index and Live Chart | The Block

-Aragon (ANT) currently has a price of $5.17 and is down -0.57% over the last 24 hours.
-The cryptocurrency is ranked 198 with a market cap of $208.5M.
-Over the last 24 hours, it saw $17.5M of trading volume.
+Aragon (ANT) currently has a price of £4.11 and is up 0.75% over the last 24 hours.
+The cryptocurrency is ranked 199 with a market cap of £164M.
+Over the last 24 hours, it saw £12.1M of trading volume.
 The token has a circulating supply of 40M tokens out of a total supply of 43.2M tokens.

 Aragon (ANT) is a cryptocurrency token that enables easy creation and management of decentralized organizations.
 It utilizes Ethereum's smart contract capabilities to streamline the process and eliminate intermediaries.
 Aragon also offers a governance system, allowing token holders to vote on proposals and promoting community involvement and decentralization of power.